Xilinx/Vitis_Model_Composer/HDL/Digital_Filtering/Reloadable_FIR_Filter/README.md

 Coefficients can be symmetric or asymmetric.

 :bulb: Note that the reloadable input to the filter must be unsigned.
-In this example, the gateway block is set to produce unsinged output and the *Overflow mode* is set to *wrap*.
+In this example, the gateway block is set to produce unsigned output and the *Overflow mode* is set to *wrap*.

 ![](images/screen_shot.PNG)